hilibofas/Pintresting/README.md

 # One Month Rails

-This is the Pintresting Sample Application
+This is my Pintresting Sample Application
 [*One Month Rails*] (http://Hilibofas.com)

 By [Andy Whitfield] (http:hilibofas.com)